Science in the medieval Islamic world: Physics

 The fields of physics studied in this period, apart from optics and astronomy which are described separately, are aspects of mechanics: statics, dynamics, kinematics and motion.
 In the sixth century John Philoponus (c.
 490) rejected the Aristotelian view of motion.
 He argued instead that an object acquires an inclination to move when it has a motive power impressed on it.
 In the eleventh century Ibn Sina adopted roughly the same idea, namely that a moving object has force which is dissipated by external agents like air resistance.
 Ibn Sina distinguished between "force" and "inclination" (mayl); he claimed that an object gained mayl when the object is in opposition to its natural motion.
 He concluded that continuation of motion depends on the inclination that is transferred to the object, and that the object remains in motion until the mayl is spent.
 He also claimed that a projectile in a vacuum would not stop unless it is acted upon.
 That view accords with Newton's first law of motion, on inertia.
 As a non-Aristotelian suggestion, it was essentially abandoned until it was described as "impetus" by Jean Buridan (c.
 1295–1363), who was likely influenced by Ibn Sina's Book of Healing.

 In the Shadows, Abū Rayḥān al-Bīrūnī (973–1048) describes non-uniform motion as the result of acceleration.
 Ibn-Sina's theory of mayl tried to relate the velocity and weight of a moving object, a precursor of the concept of momentum.
 Aristotle's theory of motion stated that a constant force produces a uniform motion; Abu'l-Barakāt al-Baghdādī (c.
 1080 – 1164/5) disagreed, arguing that velocity and acceleration are two different things, and that force is proportional to acceleration, not to velocity.

 The Banu Musa brothers, Jafar-Muhammad, Ahmad and al-Hasan (c. early 9th century) invented automated devices described in their Book of Ingenious Devices.
-Advances on the subject were also made by al-Jazari and Ibn Ma'ruf.